Skip to the content.

 Pre-requisites

-If you are still missing any of those, please go back to Lab 1 and complete the corresponding tasks.
+If necessary, please go back to Lab 1 and complete the corresponding tasks.

 The e-puck robot